algolia/docsearch/docs/README.md

 This will build the website and then commit the content of the `./dist` folder to the `gh-pages` branch and push it to GitHub.

-Netlify is configured to listen to all commits on `master` and run `netlify-master` (see`netlify.toml` in the root).
-This script will check if any changes were made in the `./docs` subfolder.
-If no changes were made, it will finish, otherwise it will build the website and push it to `gh-pages`.
+### Auto-deploying

+Any new commit on `master` that modifies the `./docs` folder will automatically trigger a build and deploy it.

+It works by having Netlify listen to any new commit on `master` and running `./scripts/netlify-master` in response (see `netlify.toml` for details).
+Note that the website is **not** hosted on Netlify, but on GitHub Pages (more on that later).

+The script compares the date of the last commit in `./docs` with the date of the last deploy.
+If no new commits were added, it will stop.
+Otherwise, it will continue and build the website.

+To make this comparison, both this script and the manual deploy script add a `last_update` file to the `./dist` folder containing the timestamp of the last deploy.
+This file is then used to see if changes are present and should be deployed.

+Once the build is complete, the `./dist` folder is committed to the `gh-pages` branch and pushed to GitHub.
+This part requires some non-trivial `git` and `ssh` configuration commands to push data from Netlify to GitHub pages on our behalf (check `./scripts/netlify-master` for more details).

 ### Deploy previews